 My brother Terry was older than me by two years.
 We both attended Reading High School (RHS) – I was in the class of 1975, he – 1973.
 We played together on the RHS football team during his senior year.
 We were very close growing up.
 Terry was always an inspiration to me, especially after his life-changing accident in 1976.
 I marveled at his ability to handle adversity with tenacity and his unique sense of humor.
 My fondest memories are how much he adored our kids, Amy and Ben – his kindness, his love, and his life-long interest in them.
 It is the least I can do to be a founding board member, in honor of the innumerable ways that Terry worked to support the many individuals with disabilities in the Berks County Area.
 Together, we will continue Terry’s legacy.

 I earned a bachelor’s degree in Criminal Justice Administration from Alvernia University.
 I retired in 2006 from the Baltimore City Police Department, having spent the bulk of my 25-year career as a detective in homicide, narcotics, and on DEA Task Forces.
-I am currently a Fraud Manager with One Main Financial (OMF), serving as a member of OMF’s Enterprise Fraud Group located in Baltimore, MD.
+In June 2023, I retired a second time, after working as a Fraud Manager in the Enterprise Fraud Group of One Main Financial located in Baltimore, MD since 2006.